 Financial Year Determination: Every company in Singapore is free to determine its financial year.
 It does not necessarily need to be January to December or April to March accounting cycle.
 The financial year (accounting cycle) can start in any month of the year.

-You can tap into schemes like SPRING SEEDS, ACE Startup Grant, TECS, ComCare Enterprise Fund to leverage your innovative ideas or technology to form a business venture.
-Apart from these, there are many other cash grants, incubator, and equity program available in the city-state.
+Apart from these, there are many other government grants, incubator, and equity program available in the city-state.

 SBS Consulting Pte Ltd is a reputed registered filing agent in Singapore.
 We assist and advise budding business owners in setting up their company in Singapore.
 If you have any doubts about it, call us on +65 6536 0036 or send an email at email@example.com to know more.